 The next morning he arrives at the office early, and Bob Cratchit is late.
 Scrooge pretends to be mad at Bob for not arriving on time and then surprises him by letting him know that he is getting a pay rise.

 The narrator then explains that as time went by, Scrooge did not revert to his previous form and was true to his word to the spirits.
 He took a particular interest in Tiny Tim, who did not die as he did in Scrooge’s grizzly premonition.
-The novel ends by commenting on how Scrooge maintained his behavior, bringing a bit of Christmas spirit to every day, and ends on the now-famous line, “God bless us.
+The novel ends by commenting on how Scrooge maintained his behaviour, bringing a bit of Christmas spirit to every day, and ends with the now-famous line, “God bless us.
 Every One.”

 What is the main message of A Christmas Carol?